dschil138/dschil138/README.md

 <!--<img src="https://raw.githubusercontent.com/dschil138/room-temperature-circuit-sculpture/main/images/circuit-sculpture-front-1.webp" data-canonical-src="https://raw.githubusercontent.com/dschil138/room-temperature-circuit-sculpture/main/images/circuit-sculpture-front-1.webp" width="400" /> -->

-## Software
+## 💾 Software

-- [Chatterstack](https://github.com/dschil138/chatterstack) is a python library which makes it easier to work with OpenAI Chat models, as well as giving you advanced functionality
+- [Chatterstack](https://github.com/dschil138/chatterstack) is a python library which makes it easier to work with OpenAI's API, as well as giving you advanced functionality

+- [Youtube Ad Accelerator & Easy Speed Drag](https://chrome.google.com/webstore/detail/lmcggcabhocpfkbddekmconplfjmmgmn) is a chrome extension which auto-skips all YouTube Ads and is by far easiest way to set new playback speeds on YouTube videos
+- [Better YouTube Previews](https://chrome.google.com/webstore/detail/amfcggbbflmkdaocjifopjpjmbhnkloo) is a chrome extension to make YouTube video previews play on long click instead of hover

-## Other
+## 📸 Other

 - My day job is helping companies grow at [Cradle Media](https://cradle.media), specializing in healthcare